mayitayew/lyra-demo/README.md

-# lyra_demo
+# Lyra on webassembly
-This is the repo for a Demo of Lyra speech codec running in the browser.
+This is the repo for a Demo of the Lyra speech codec running in the browser.